Iris-Smok/JoyfulBookstore-PP5/TESTING.md

 - Unicode characters in newsletter email - during the development, I noticed that when the admin sends the newsletter to the subscribers, all non-alphabetic characters are converted to Unicode characters.
 To escape that I used {{autoescape off}} tag on variable in the subscriber's email

-## Unfixed

 - Shopping bag page
-    - "Error: Duplicate ID delete_3."  error acurres due to two delete buttons with the same ID
+    - "Error: Duplicate ID delete_3."  error acurres due to two delete buttons with the same ID.
+I add extra jQuery for deletebutton for mobile view and rename the delete button class and id